kevinolega/callcentertrainingtips/6wel/guidelines/organize-answers.md

 ---
 This is a guide on how to organize your answers.

-Please remember that developing your ability to organize your thoughts and submit organized answers is also a key factor in the hiring process.
+Please remember that developing your ability to organize your thoughts and submit organized answers is also a critical factor in the hiring process.

 People who are organized are given more opportunities than people who are not organized.

-Organization is an important skill to develop whenever possible.
+Knowing how to organize is an important skill to develop whenever possible.

 This is your opportunity to practice.